greicefreitas/LUMICKS_assignment/README.md

 # LUMICKS Assignment

 This program compute the detachement force for the cells.
-Detachment is detected by increasing the size of the cell (more than 20%)
+Detachment is detected by increasing the area of the cell (more than 20%)

 Input:
 - csv file containing the initial cells location